-The MSAH seeks to identify, prevent and eradicate health hazards from the environment.
+The MSAH seeks to identify, prevent and eliminate health hazards from the environment.
 The Ministry

-- supervises health protection and is responsible for developing legislation in this field
+- supervises health protection and is responsible for the development of legislation in this field

-- is responsible for legislation on supervising chemicals and for the prevention of health hazards
+- is responsible for the legislation and supervision on chemicals control for the prevention of health hazards

 - monitors the use and development of gene technology

-- coordinates estimations of the health hazards of the use of nanomaterials and technology
+- coordinates the assessment of health hazards in the use of nanomaterials and nanotechnology

-- is the highest supervisory and guidance authority in the protection of the population from harmful radiation
+- is the supreme supervisory and guidance authority in the protection of the population from harmful radiation

 - coordinates the organization of environmental health care at municipal level

-The areas of focus of social and health policy strategy and the government programme are:
+The priorities of the social and health policy strategy and the government programme are:

 - Assessing the health hazard caused by environment is part of all planning and decision-making.

-- Ensure the supply to consumers of safe drinking water in all situations.
+- Ensureing access to safe drinking water for consumers in all situations.

-- Improve the capacity of the authorities in investigating epidemics transmitted by food and water.
+- Improveing the capacity of the authorities in investigating food and waterborne epidemics.

-- Further intensify cooperation between municipalities on environmental health care.
+- Further intensifying cooperation between municipalities in environmental health care.

-- Ensure the safety of chemicals on the market.
+- Ensureing the safety of chemicals on the market.

-- Ensure the functioning of society in special situations concerning environmental health.
+- Ensureing the functioning of society in special situations related to environmental health.